Sony ZV-E10 is an affordable vlogging and streaming camera for YouTubers

 The ZV-E10 sits in between the Sony ZV-1 (the best compact vlogging camera you can buy) and the more photography-focused Sony A6100.
 Like the ZV-1, it lacks a built-in viewfinder, instead offering a fully articulating screen for framing your shots.
 But otherwise, it's effectively a video-focused twist on the A6100, as it's built around the same 24.2MP APS-C sensor.

-The Sony A6100 came out in 2019, so you're not getting absolutely cutting-edge hardware – which explains the ZV-E10's comparatively affordable body-only price tag of $700 / £680 (around AU$1,275).
+The Sony A6100 came out in 2019, so you're not getting absolutely cutting-edge hardware – which explains the ZV-E10's comparatively affordable body-only price tag of $700 / £680 / AU$1,249).
 But Sony has stuffed some handy software features in there, including live-streaming skills to help it rival the Panasonic GH5 Mark II.

 - These are the best vlogging cameras you can buy right now